kubo/rust-oracle/README.md

 as charset because rust characters are UTF-8.

 The territory component specifies numeric format, date format and so on.
-However it affects only conversion in Oralce.
+However it affects only conversion in Oracle.
 See the following example:

 ```rust
 // The territory is France.